jgerstmayr/EXUDYN/docs/RST/FurtherNotes.rst

 +  \ **Import of exudyn C++ module failed Warning: ...**\ :

   |  →  ... and similar messages with: ModuleNotFoundError, Warning, with AVX2, without AVX2
-  |  →  A known reason is that your CPU \ **does not support AVX2**\ , while Exudyn is compiled with the AVX2 option (not support AVX2, e.g.,  Intel Celeron G3900, Intel core 2 quad q6600, Intel Pentium Gold G5400T; check the system settings of your computer to find out the processor type; typical CPU manufacturer pages or Wikipedia provide information on this).
+  |  →  A known reason is that your CPU \ **does not support AVX2**\ , while Exudyn is compiled with the AVX2 option (modern Intel Core-i3, Core-i5 and Core-i7 processors as well as AMD processors, especially Zen and Zen-2 architectures should have no problems with AVX2; however, low-cost Celeron, Pentium and older AMD processors do \ **not**\  support AVX2, e.g.,  Intel Celeron G3900, Intel core 2 quad q6600, Intel Pentium Gold G5400T; check the system settings of your computer to find out the processor type; typical CPU manufacturer pages or Wikipedia provide information on this).
   |  →  \ **solution**\ : the release versions without the .dev1 ending in the wheel contain C++ libraries which are compiled without AVX/AVX2; the module loader will usually detect automatically, if your CPU supports AVX/AVX2; if not, it will load the exudynCPPnoAVX.cp ... .pyd file; if this does not work, try